MateuszPalczynski/ecommerce-chatbot-platform/README.md

     - JWT generation and token management.

 - **chatbot-service (Python):**
-  - An independent service that provides AI assistance to users.
+  - An independent service that provides AI assistance to users
-  - Includes its own frontend interface (or is integrated into the main React app).
-  - A Python backend service queries an LLM (e.g., ChatGPT).
+  - Features a Python backend that queries an LLM (tested with Ollama)
-  - Filters LLM requests to stay on-topic (store inventory, clothing, etc.).
+  - Filters LLM requests to stay on-topic (store inventory, clothing, etc.)
+  - Deployment Note: This service is part of the local development stack but is intentionally excluded from the production (AWS) deployment due to the high memory/CPU requirements of LLMs,      which exceed the t3.micro free tier.

+- **db (PostgreSQL):**
+  - A containerized PostgreSQL database that serves as the persistent data store for both the products-service and auth-service, ensuring data is shared and durable via a Docker volume.

 ---